eliemichel/LearnWebGPU/next/getting-started/the-command-queue.md

  - `wgpuQueueWriteBuffer` sends **data** from a CPU-side buffer to a **GPU-side buffer**.
  - `wgpuQueueWriteTexture` sends **data** from a CPU-side buffer to a **GPU-side texture**.

-We can note that all these functions have a `void` return type: they send instructions/data to the GPU and return immediately **without waiting from an answer from the GPU**.
+Again, we can note that all these functions have a `void` return type: they send instructions/data to the GPU and return immediately **without waiting from an answer from the GPU**.

 The only way to **get information back** is through `wgpuQueueOnSubmittedWorkDone`, which is an **asynchronous operation** that gets invoked once the GPU confirms that it has (tried to) execute the commands.
 We show an example below.